-ROCK THE GUITAR THIS FALL and NEXT SPRING!
+ROCK THE GUITAR THIS YEAR!

 Chris Monti has been teaching guitar and playing music professionally for more than 20 years.
 His eclectic style reveals his passion for rock & roll, country-blues, early jazz, R+B, as well as music from the Americas, Middle East, India, and North & West Africa.
 Singing and playing electric guitar and harmonica in several bands, he plays covers of great Rock, Surf, Mambo, Cumbia, Punk, Blues, Boogie, R+B, Latin Pop and Country songs.
 Chris draws on that wide body of music for his classes and his engaging teaching style making learning the guitar fun and interactive.
 Take his class and you’ll be playing in no time.

-This coming Spring 2022 we will be offering Music 298 Guitar Building (also listed as Engineering 298 Guitar Building), a course that looks at the design elements, manufacturing, and assembly of solid body electric guitars.
+This coming fall 2022 semester we will be offering Music 298 Guitar Building (also listed as Engineering 298 Guitar Building), a course that looks at the design elements, manufacturing, and assembly of solid body electric guitars.
 Students build guitars while learning about the electronics, design features, chemistry of finishes, math applications relevant to guitar design, and the concepts of sound waves, string tension, fretboard layout, intonation, and general musicality.
 It’s a fun and involved course for any budding or veteran musician, or for anyone interested in electronics.
 Stay tuned for more info on this course!